susmitpy/susmitpy/README.md

   - HSC: 86.46 %
   - BSC IT: 9.5

-👯 I’m looking to collaborate on developing anything that will help Indian Armed Forces
+👯 I’m looking to collaborate on developing anything that will help India.